Do you want to declutter your life?

 - Volunteer sessions that don’t work with your schedule at the moment

-- A hobby you’ve grown out of or have long-since abandoned
+- A hobby you’ve outgrown or have long-since abandoned

 - Sports equipment you no longer use